reallongnguyen/nestjs-vibe-coding/README.md

 # API Service

-This repository houses the backend API service for [Your System Name], providing lightweight CRUD operations for various resources.
+This repository houses the backend API service for [Your System], providing lightweight CRUD operations for various resources.

 ## Key Features

-- Robust Data Layer: Leverages Prisma ORM for efficient data access and manipulation.
+- **Robust Data Layer:** Leverages Prisma ORM for efficient data access and manipulation.
-- Enhanced Security: Implements JWT-based authentication and role-based authorization to safeguard sensitive data.
+- **Enhanced Security:** Implements JWT-based authentication and role-based authorization to safeguard sensitive data.
-- Reliable Error Handling: Utilizes a custom error mapping system to gracefully handle and respond to errors.
+- **Reliable Error Handling:** Utilizes a custom error mapping system to gracefully handle and respond to errors.
-- Automated Documentation: Generates OpenAPI documentation for easy API consumption and integration.
+- **Automated Documentation:** Generates OpenAPI documentation for easy API consumption and integration.
-- Code Quality Assurance: Enforces code quality standards with ESLint and automated linting fixes.
+- **Code Quality Assurance:** Enforces code quality standards with ESLint and automated linting fixes.
-- Scalability and Flexibility: Designed with microservices architecture principles in mind, allowing for easy scaling and independent module deployment.
+- **Scalability and Flexibility:** Designed with microservices architecture principles in mind, allowing for easy scaling and independent module deployment.
-- Adaptability: Built to accommodate future technological advancements and evolving business requirements.
+- **Adaptability:** Built to accommodate future technological advancements and evolving business requirements.

-## Philosophy

-Microservices-First Approach
+## Philosophy: Microservices-First Approach

 We embrace a microservices-first approach to design and develop our API service.
 This means that each module within the src/modules directory is designed to be self-contained and independently deployable.

 ### Key Principles

-Loose Coupling
+#### Loose Coupling

 - Minimal Dependencies: Modules should rely only on shared common utilities and interfaces, minimizing direct dependencies on other modules.
 - Communication Protocols: Modules should communicate with each other using well-defined protocols like HTTP, gRPC, or message brokers, rather than direct code imports.
 This promotes flexibility and isolation.

-Scalability
+#### Scalability

 - Horizontal Scaling: Our system is designed to handle increasing load by adding more instances of individual modules.
 This allows for efficient scaling of specific components as needed.
 - Performance Optimization: We employ techniques like caching, asynchronous processing, and database optimization to ensure optimal performance under heavy load.

-Adaptability
+#### Adaptability

 - Technology Agnostic: We strive to minimize vendor lock-in by using modular and interchangeable components.
 This allows us to easily adopt new technologies and frameworks as needed.
 - Configuration-Driven: We use configuration files and environment variables to manage system behavior, making it easier to adapt to different environments and configurations.

-Continuous Improvement
+#### Continuous Improvement

 - Experimentation: We encourage a culture of experimentation and innovation.
 By trying new approaches and technologies, we can identify opportunities for improvement and optimize our system.
 - Feedback Loops: We gather feedback from users, monitoring tools, and performance metrics to continuously refine our system and address potential issues.